 |Alexander Watson, second from the left, Ruth Stewart (Nanny) far right.|

-Others in the above photo: Hubert Gladman right of Alex, then Rob Stewart with the tie, next to Nanny.
+Others in the above photo: Hubert Gladman right of Alex, then Rob Stewart with the white shirt and tie next to Nanny.
 Possible Bruce Watson behind his Uncle Rob.
 Rupert wearing the hat?
 Ian (Tiny) in front of Alex.
 Beryl and Elaine in the front row.
 Girl in front of Nanny unknown.
 Girl in front of Hubert Gladman unknown.

 Watson Family Reunion, White Hills gardens about 1971